cmjw/Secure_PASCAL/docs/build.md

 ## Build Everything

-To build everything, navigate to /secure_pascal and run
+To build everything, navigate to /src and run

 > bash ./build.sh

 Then run either

+> ./lexer

+or

-> ./lexer or ./parser
+> ./parser

 ## Build Manually

 To build manually without using the build script, run:

-> bison -d parser.y
+> bison -d parse.y

 > flex lexer.l